undefinedcreature01/dl/README.md

 > Machine learning is a subfield of AI, that achives the preforming of tasks requring human-like intelligence with algorithms, creating models to preform the tasks without directly programming them to do so.

-AI is all about making systems able to preform tasks that generally require human-like intelligence right ? <br>
+AI is all about making systems able to preform tasks that generally require human-like intelligence right ?

 So machine learning is focused on achiving that with the development of algorithms and models that enable systems to preform those tasks without being programmed with specific rules on how to preform them, but rather by learning on specific datasets and applying that to new data.